 Do not take this combination

-Warfarin (Coumadin) is used to slow blood clotting.
-EDTA has been reported to decrease the effectiveness of warfarin (Coumadin).
-Decreasing the effectiveness of warfarin (Coumadin) might increase the risk of clotting.
-It is unclear why this interaction might occur.
+Warfarin is used to slow blood clotting.
+Chelation therapy products such as EDTA might decrease the effects of warfarin.
+This might increase the risk of clotting.
 Be sure to have your blood checked regularly.
-The dose of your warfarin (Coumadin) might need to be changed.
+The dose of your warfarin might need to be changed.